dawranadeep/24FA_git/Lecture/03_Hypothesis_testing.md

   - One or two tailed?
   - $H_0$: ?
   - $H_A$: ?
-  - How would the critical region look like?
+  - How will the region with evidence of wrong $H_0$  look like?

 ## Example 2